 Analyzing and Troubleshooting Python Logs

 Log files are usually used for two purposes.
 First, they can serve as indicators of problems.
-Certain log messages will indicate problems.
-There are tools that monitor log files and can notify system administrators of such problems.
-Second, once it is known that a problem exists, either from log file monitoring itself or due to an external source, log files can help to identify the cause of the problem, greatly helping with solving the problem.
+Certain log messages will indicate problems; there are tools that monitor log files and can notify system administrators of such problems.
+Second, once it is known that a problem exists, either from log file monitoring itself or due to an external source, log files can help identify the cause of the problem, greatly helping solve the problem.

 Analyzing log files and troubleshooting problems based on log messages is highly application- and situation-specific and an art in itself, but there are some general approaches that can apply in most situations.

 Problems can appear in log files in many forms and it is not possible to provide a way to identify them in all cases, but Python log messages often follow a common format that makes it easier to tell actual problems from less problematic things.

 syslog, usually include the log level.
 This is a string like

 ERROR that indicates the severity of the event emitted.
 For Python programs, actual problems have the levels

 CRITICAL.
 Everything else usually does not indicate a problem.
 Looking for these strings can be a good first check for problems.

 For plain text log files, this is easily possible through